ProofFrog/ProofFrog.github.io/index.md

 ---
 title: Proof Frog
 layout: home
+nav_order: 1
 ---

-ProofFrog is a tool for verifying game-hopping proofs.
+ProofFrog is a work-in-progress tool for verifying cryptographic game-hopping proofs.
+All security properties in ProofFrog are written via pairs of indistinguishable games.

 # Installation

-ProofFrog is implemented in python and can be installed using `pip`:
+ProofFrog is implemented in Python and can be installed using `pip`:

 `pip install proof_frog`

 The `proof_frog` CLI will then be available on your PATH.

-Examples of proof_frog files can be found in the [examples git repository](https://github.com/ProofFrog/examples).
+A list of examples is given in [Examples]({% link examples.md %}) page.

 For example: